RashidAwan11/WorthKnow-GitHub/content/knowledge-base/jim-skrip-net-worth-bio-wiki-age-family-friends-height-salary.md

 After graduating with a degree in accounting in 1984, he moved to Dallas, Texas, to work for Arthur Andersen in the company's accounting department.
 He then chose a place to live and grew into a business.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/patrick-mahomes-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Patrick Mahomes</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HbSyKQHToZE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Jim Skrip Education:**